Summarize the Past to Predict the Future: Natural Language Descriptions of Context Boost Multimodal Object Interaction

 \myparagraph{Language encoder} A language encoder is used to process the context summaries in \methodname.
 To understand the impact of different language encoders, we experiment with multiple LLMs including SBERT with a RoBERTa backbone~\cite{sentence_bert,robert}, GPT-2~\cite{GPT2}, and FLAN-T5~\cite{flan_t5} using the validation set. \autoref{tab:language encoders} summarizes the performance of different language encoders, showing that the SBERT models perform best.
 We consider TTC less relevant here.
 We hypothesize that the difference comes from the training objectives of language models.
 SBERT is trained to map semantically similar sentences closer to each other in the embedding space.
 This is particularly useful when the model needs to understand descriptions with semantically close words, e.g. ``cut carrots'' and ``slice carrots''.
 GPT-2 and FLAN-T5 are optimized using generative objectives which makes them overly sensitive to the input word choice.
 The run without finetuning (denoted by *) performs worse than the finetuned equivalent, showing that domain adaptation is required by the language encoders to adapt to the summarization syntax and activity-specific vocabulary.

 \myparagraph{Fusion module ablation} We further ablate the \methodname design choices and investigate whether the model can benefit from feature reuse at the different scale levels.
 Firstly, we investigate the effect of sharing the Transformer encoder parameters over the multiscale fusion levels.
 The new setup leads to a decrease in performance as can be seen in \autoref{tab:parameter_sharing}.
 Secondly, we experiment with forwarding the fused language tokens to the latter stages, with and without residual connections, as an alternative way of sharing fused features.
 The base \methodname implementation simply copies the encoded language features at each fusion level (see \autoref{fig:fusion_module}).
 The results are presented in \autoref{tab:feature_forwarding} where we notice the superior results obtained with the ``copy'' strategy as opposed to reusing features from previous scale levels.
-These suggest that the model requires different representations at different feature map scales for effective prediction.
-For clarity, TTC is omitted from the table as the differences are marginal.